ajhynes7/scikit-spatial/README.rst

 Point([5.5, 5.5, 0. ])

-An error is returned if the computation is undefined.
+An error is raised if the computation is undefined.

 >>> line_a = Line([0, 0], [1, 0])
 >>> line_b = Line([1, 0], [1, 0])